mrdipeshashah/Big-Query-Google-Analytics-Tracking-Match-Rate/README.md

     `GA_Revenue / Shopify_Revenue`
     *Represents the efficiency of the tracking setup.
 The target operational benchmark is >= 90%.*

----

-## 🎨 4.
-Looker Studio Dashboard Configuration
+## DATA STUDIO DASHBOARD CONFIGURATION

-Connect Looker Studio directly to your saved BigQuery View and configure the following components:
+Connect Data Studio directly to the saved BigQuery View and configure the following components:

 ### Summary Scorecards (Top Row)
 1.  **Average Match Rate**